mailjet/api-documentation/guides/_parse-api.md

 ```

 In order to begin receiving emails to your webhook, create a new instance of the Parse API via a <code>POST</code> request on the <code>[/parseroute](/email-api/v3/parseroute/)</code> resource.
 This call has only one mandatory property - the <code>Url</code> of the webhook (Note: URLs provided cannot be the root).

-The response will provide an <code>Email</code> address you can begin using immediately.
+Mailjet will provide an <code>Email</code> address (on the subdomain @parse-in1.mailjet.com) in the response, you can begin to use immediately.
 It can be used as a Reply-to Email address for example.

+Parse API also allows to use your own email address and domain using the <code>Email</code> property in the <code>/parseroute</code> ressource.
+Visit [Use your own domain](#use-your-own-domain) section for more information on how to setup your DNS and your parseroute.

 ##What is delivered to your webhook